 Perhaps he really was impressed by her enthusiasm, but more likely just to stop her from spamming his inbox, Dr. Winters finally relented a month later, replying her email with a single "OK" and a CC to elsa dot snow at uarendelle dot edu

 What the hell did that even mean?

 Ten more emails asking when she should start went unanswered.
 Anna was starting to wonder if Dr. Winters' inbox was some sort of black hole.
 She finally decided the best way to tackle unresponsive profs was to storm their offices.
 Unfortunately for her, she was met by a locked door with a piece of paper taped on it saying, "On sabbatical till June 6".
 Great, that would be past her graduation!

 Printing out the two-lettered reply from Dr. Winters, Anna went up to the reception to try and convince the building manager that even if Dr. Winters were on sabbatical, she could still talk to the mysterious person on the CC line, who judging from the matching name on the lab website, was his grad student.

 "Elsa Snow?" the lady answered with an incredulous tone.
 What?
 Was the lab website a decade-old and this Elsa person had long graduated?
 Couldn't be.
 Grad students were permanent fixtures to the ceilings, they never graduated.

 "I thought she's a grad student at the Winters Lab," Anna emphasized her thoughts.
 The lady nodded knowingly.

 "Well, yeah, if you mean to say she must still be around.
 But you said you wanted to talk to her."

 Okay, now she could see the problem.
 In the field of science, the techs were usually the normal ones.
 The others?
 Well, let's just say they had a bit more personality.
-You had to some masochistic personality to torture yourself with another life's worth of education, right?
+You had to have some masochistic personality to torture yourself with another life's worth of education, right?
 Fine, Anna admitted that she was exaggerating the timeline for most PhD theses here, but no understatement about torture.